 Most importantly, did portrait painters exaggerate the size of Emperor Franz Joseph’s moustache?
 (No, they didn’t).

 For centuries, Vienna was the administrative centre of an ever-changing collection of lands ruled by the Habsburg family dynasty.

 At times, these Vienna-centred Habsburg lands stretched from today’s Italy to Poland and as far east as Romania.
 (Not to mention periods of Habsburg power and influence in such places as Mexico and the Netherlands.)

 Today, Vienna is the capital of Austria, a country with no monarchy that covers an area smaller than most US states.

 The quick and easy articles below help you understand the history of the Habsburgs and Austria.
 And – usefully – they explain the various terms bandied around in those guidebooks and at tourist sites.

 So you need never be confused by an Archduke again…

 - The Habsburg Monarchy – where did the Habsburgs rule and why is Vienna so important?

 - The Holy Roman Empire – discover why this “other empire” is important to understanding Habsburg history

-- The Austrian Empire – how the Habsburg lands became an empire in their own right under Franz II/I in 1804.
-And why lucky Franz has two numerals after his name (publishing in March)
+- The Austrian Empire – how the Habsburg lands became an empire in their own right under Franz II/I in 1804

-- k. u. k. and k. k. – finally, you see these royal abbreviations everywhere, but what do they actually mean? (publishing in April)
+- k. u. k. and k. k. – finally, you see these royal abbreviations everywhere (even today), but what do they actually mean? (publishing in May/June)